jackyz/pobi/README.md

 What
 ----
-Contains a set of server to runs standard protocols.
-When running such a node, without *any configure* or install *any extra software*, **all device in your local network will Fan-Qiang automatically**.
+Running such a node, without *any configure* or install *any other software*, **all device in your local network will Fan-Qiang automatically**.

 * You still need enable browser's built-in `auto-detect proxy` feature, at least once.
 * Andriod device still needs install extra app manually.
 Because it doesn't support any proxy setting at all. (surprise?)
 Apps like ProxyDroid / Shadowsocks / SSH Tunnel would helps.
 To push andriod team to kill this 4 years old bug.
 Please **star** and **broadcast**: http://code.google.com/p/android/issues/detail?id=1273